Post Traumatic Stress Disorder (PTSD)

 Not everyone that experiences trauma develops PTSD.
 Here to Help BC estimates that about 15% of those exposed to trauma will go on to develop PTSD.
 The reasons for this are not clear.
 Many believe it is a complex combination of childhood experiences, previous traumatic events and biology.
 As noted above, for an official (medical) diagnosis of PTSD, there needs to be a triggering event involving exposure to actual/threatened death/serious injury or sexual violation.

-Unofficially, a person may experience classic symptoms of PTSD in response to a trigger that does not meet this revised definition.
-Complex PTSD is an example of this.
-The survivor’s experience remains very real, very legitimate, even without the label.
+Unofficially, a person may experience symptoms of PTSD that does not meet the revised DSM definition.
+Complex PTSD is an example of this and is well recognized in the field of traumatology, including by the World Health Organization.
+The survivor’s experience remains very real, very legitimate and symptoms are typically more debilitating.

 I invite you to contact me for a free 15-minute consultation to help you determine whether I am the right fit for you.
 Achieving help for trauma or PTSD, like any other reason for coming to therapy, is predicated on a good therapeutic fit.